Eugène Manet

+Early life

 Manet was the middle of the three sons of Auguste Manet, an official at the French Ministry of Justice.
 He was born in Paris, 22 months after his older brother Édouard in January 1832, and 16 months before his younger brother Gustave in March 1835.
 He was named after his mother Eugénie-Désirée (née Fournier).
 The brothers Édouard and Eugène took piano lessons from Suzanne Leenhoff from 1849; she married Édouard in 1863.

 Eugéne served in the French Army, and then studied law, but did not follow his father into a legal career.
 He travelled to Italy with Édouard in 1853 to study Old Master paintings in Florence, Venice, and Rome.

+Marriage to Morisot

 Berthe Morisot developed a close relationship with Édouard Manet from 1868, but Édouard was married to his wife Suzanne, and Berthe married Édouard's brother Eugène in Passy on 22 December 1874.
 It has been suggested that this "was a compromise, a marriage of convenience....
 But Eugéne was undoubtedly smitten by Berthe....
 From Berthe's perspective ...
 Eugéne, most crucially, would not oblige her to stop painting....
 So for both of them, a union made sense."
 Their wedding gift from Edgar Degas was a portrait of Eugène Manet.
 Manet and Morisot had one daughter, Julie Manet, future painter and art collector, born on 14 November 1878.
 Anne Higonnet writes: